raphael-group/raphael-group.github.io/research/index.md

 #research

 We develop algorithms and mathematical models to address biological problems.
 Major areas of interest include computational cancer genomics, human structural variation, and comparative genomics.
-we have also worked on algorithms for other problems in computational biology including visualization and collaborative annotation of genomics data (O'Brien et al. 2010, Leiserson et al. 2015), proteomics (Nguyen et al. 2009, Ritz et al. 2009), chromatin structure (Weinreb and Raphael 2015).

 The motivation for many of our current projects derives from the tremendous advances in DNA sequencing technology over the past few years.
 Next-generation DNA sequencing machines have lowered the cost of DNA sequencing by orders of magnitude, and enabled a variety of new applications such as personal genome sequencing and cancer genome sequencing.